-23 January 2012 Sharks Make a Splash as the Newest Members of Defenders’ Adoption Center Posted by: Brian Bovard | 2 comments | Share: Some 73 million sharks are killed each year for their fins, depriving ocean habitats of this vital top predator.
-The world’s shark populations are in grave trouble.
+23 January 2012 Sharks Make a Splash as the Newest Members of Defenders’ Adoption Center Posted by: Brian Bovard | 2 comments | Share: The world’s shark populations are in grave trouble.
 With over 100 million sharks killed each year as either bycatch by fisherman or a cruel practice known as finning, shark populations are verging on collapse with at least an estimated thirty percent of open ocean sharks threatened with extinction.
 As apex predators near or at the top of the oceans food chains sharks are critical to the stability of our ocean’s ecosystems.
 Slow to reach sexual maturity and giving birth to very few offspring, shark populations are slow to recover and very susceptible to overfishing and as their worldwide numbers plummet sharks, and our oceans, face a very uncertain future.
 To ensure the species survival and stability countries worldwide must recognize this threat and work towards adopting methods that will ensure their recovery.
 In order to help further our work on protecting shark species Defenders of Wildlife is happy to welcome the great white shark as our newest adoptable animal in our wildlife adoption center and hope it will make quite a splash.
 Alejandra Goyenechea, our international counsel, is one of the staff here who works internationally to advocate for shark protections.
 I was lucky enough to have a chance to talk with her and find out some of the work Defenders is involved in as we work to protect sharks worldwide.
 Q: What is Defenders doing over the next two years to help protect sharks worldwide and how/who are we working with to help protect them?
 A: Over the next 2 years Defenders will advocate for sharks in Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) for better and stronger conservation measures at the international level.
 We are going to work in collaboration with countries to adopt conservation measures at the international level at the various fora in which sharks are included in agendas such as International Commission for the Conservation of Atlantic Tuna and InterAmerican Tropical Tuna Commission both of which we will be working to establish better strategies and stronger enforcement and regulations to stop bycatch as well as the Convention on Migratory Speicies and CITIES for stronger trade laws for the most endangered shark species.
 Q: Which sharks most desperately need our help and why?
 A: Based on population data currently the sharks that most critically need our help are the hammerhead sharks, ocean whitetip, sandbar, and dusky.
 Q: What is the biggest threat to sharks today and how are we working to stop it?
 A: The biggest threat to sharks is bycatch, finning and lack of information to consumers.
 We will work at the international level to collaborate with countries worldwide to adopt measures that will decrease the impact of international trade to these threatened and critically endangered species.
 Q: Why is it so hard to protect sharks internationally?
 A: The biggest threats sharks face is from the governments of countries that display a lack of good will and refuse to stop the importation or exportation of shark fins and meat despite the growing science pointing to population crashes through the world’s oceans.
 Because of this the majority of the government decisions are political and in their own self interest and not science based.
 Adopt a Shark Today!
 Your shark adoption will not only show your appreciation for these magnificent “wolves of the sea,” but you’ll also be helping to support Defenders’ work on their behalf.
 Save Something Wild Visit our Wildlife Adoption Center to adopt a shark or one of our 27 other imperiled animals.
 2 Responses to “Sharks Make a Splash as the Newest Members of Defenders’ Adoption Center” Shane Scantlebury January 24th, 2012 It’s about time!
 I’m adopting!
 Thomas Whittlesey January 24th, 2012 Great post, people underestimate sharks value — that we NEED them at the top of the food-chain, keeping our ecosystems in balance.
 Thanks again for the great work you guys do, I will repost your work on my blog: https://www.facebook.com/Moment.Innovation | MomentInnovation.com | Post Your Comment Click here to cancel reply.
-Name (required) Mail (required) (will not be published) You May also be interested in Senate Wakes Up to Climate Change…At Least Some of Them Tonight more than 20 senators will be taking over the Senate floor to pull an all-nighter to “wake up” Congress to climate change.
-Wolf Weekly Wrap- Up Helicopter gunning kills 23 wolves in Idaho; Urge Secretary Jewell to abandon gray wolf delisting proposal — Call your representative by March 14; Washington wildlife agency urged to end support for abolishing federal wolf protections; The latest on Governor Otter’s wolf control board.
-Two Too Many Development Projects in the Ivanpah Valley While these projects most definitely directly impact a species that has been identified as threatened and is dependent on the habitat where they would be built, Silver State South and Stateline’s approval is most troubling for a bigger reason.
-You see, this isn’t just an issue for the Ivanpah Valley.
-Developers and agencies need to be conscious of how and where they plan energy projects all across the country.
-They need to look at renewable energy planning with a landscape-wide lens, understanding that building in the right places and making an effort to minimize environmental impacts from the start are essential.
+Name (required) Mail (required) (will not be published) You May also be interested in Wolf Weekly Wrap- Up California wavering on protection for gray wolves under state law; Defenders of Wildlife featured on the HLN’s Jane Velez-Mitchell show tonight; A close up look at the science: wolf breeding pairs in Idaho; bad bills for Mexican gray wolves in Arizona.
+The Votes Are In… You voted, and we listened – now the winners of Defenders’ 2014 Photo Contest are here!
+See if your favorite won, and take a look at some of the amazing runner-ups.
+We’ve Got to Protect What’s Left of the Sagebrush Sea New research shows that after a fire, the Sagebrush Sea (home to the imperiled greater sage-grouse) could take up to 20 years to fully recover.
+With other factors already threatening so much of this habitat, what does that mean for the species that call it home?